The Hankyoreh

-The Hankyoreh is a centre-left liberal daily newspaper in South Korea.
+The Hankyoreh is a centre-left liberal and Korean nationalist daily newspaper in South Korea.
 It was established in 1988 after widespread purges forced out dissident journalists, and was envisioned as an alternative to existing newspapers, which were regarded as unduly influenced by the authoritarian government at the time.
 When it launched, it claimed to be "the first newspaper in the world truly independent of political power and large capital."
 As of 2016, it has been voted as the most trusted news organization by Korean journalists for nine consecutive years but is also the least influential news outlet by the survey.
 It has online editions in English, Chinese, and Japanese.

 History

-The newspaper was originally established as Hankyoreh Shinmun on 15 May 1988 by ex-journalists from The Dong-A Ilbo and The Chosun Ilbo.
-At the time, government censors were in every newsroom, newspaper content was virtually dictated by the Ministry of Culture and Information, and newspapers had nearly the same articles on every page.
-The Hankyoreh was intended to provide an independent, left-leaning and liberal-nationalist alternative to mainstream newspapers regarded as blindly pro-business and opposed to national reunification.
-To underscore its patriotism and its break with tradition, The Hankyoreh became the first daily to completely reject the use of Hanja and use only Hangul; it continues to make only limited use of the Latin alphabet and limits the use of loanwords.
+The newspaper was originally established as Hankyoreh Shinmun on 15 May 1988 by former journalists from The Dong-A Ilbo and The Chosun Ilbo.
+At the time, government censors were present in every newsroom, newspaper content was virtually dictated by the Ministry of Culture and Information, and newspapers had nearly identical articles on every page.
+The Hankyoreh was intended to provide an independent, left-leaning, and liberal-nationalist alternative to mainstream newspapers, which were regarded as blindly pro-business and opposed to national reunification.
+To underscore its patriotism and its break with tradition, The Hankyoreh became the first daily to completely reject the use of Hanja and to use only Hangul; it continues to make only limited use of the Latin alphabet and to limit the use of loanwords.
 It was also the first newspaper in Korea to be printed horizontally instead of vertically.